-- expenses incurred under agreements with contract research organizations ("CROs"), consultants, and clinical trial sites that conduct research and development activities on our behalf; - laboratory and vendor expenses related to the execution of our clinical trials; - · contract manufacturing expenses, primarily for the production of clinical supplies; and - internal costs that are associated with activities performed by our research and development organization and generally benefit multiple programs.
-Where appropriate, these costs are allocated by product candidate and consist primarily of: - personnel costs, which include salaries, benefits, and stock-based compensation expense; - o facilities and other expenses, which include expenses for maintenance of facilities; and - o regulatory expenses and technology license fees related to development activities.
+- expenses incurred under agreements with contract research organizations ("CROs"), consultants, and clinical trial sites that conduct research and development activities on our behalf; - laboratory and vendor expenses related to the execution of our clinical trials; - contract manufacturing expenses, primarily for the production of clinical supplies; and - internal costs that are associated with activities performed by our research and development organization and generally benefit our molgramostim product candidate and program.
+Where appropriate consist primarily of: - o personnel costs, which include salaries, benefits, and stock-based compensation expense; - o facilities and other expenses, which include expenses for maintenance of facilities; and - o regulatory expenses and technology license fees related to development activities.